 Namíbia: Visió econòmica i política

-Namibia is very open to foreign trade, which represents 76% of the country’s GDP (World Bank).
-Customs duties are low and there are no major trade barriers.
+Namibia is very open to foreign trade, which represents 110% of the country’s GDP (World Bank).
+Customs duties are low, but some trade barriers remain, including a number of import and export restrictions, mostly on agricultural products.
 The country's economy is closely linked to that of South Africa, with the Namibian dollar pegged to the South African rand.
-The country is a member of the SACU (Southern African Customs Union) and SADC (Southern African Development Community), whose free-trade zone (FTZ) was inaugurated in 2008.
+The country is a member of the SACU (Southern African Customs Union) and SADC (Southern African Development Community).
 Namibia also ratified the African Continental Free Trade Agreement.
-In 2016, the EU signed an EPA with the SADC EPA Group comprising Botswana, Lesotho, Mozambique, Namibia, South Africa and Swaziland.
-Copper, diamonds, uranium, gold, fish, cobalt and live animals continue to lead the market for export commodities.
-Copper, mineral fuels and oils, diamonds, vehicles, and cobalt lead the list of major imports to Namibia.
+In 2016, the EU signed an EPA agreement with the SADC EPA Group, which includes Botswana, Lesotho, Mozambique, Namibia, South Africa, and Swaziland.
+According to data by Comtrade, in 2023, the country’s main exports were diamonds (29.4% of the total), gold (11.4%), fish fillets and other fish meat (6.6%), frozen fish (5.3%), petroleum oils (5.2%), and copper ores and concentrates (4.5%); whereas imports were led by petroleum oils (21.2%), diamonds (4.5%), copper ores and concentrates (3.5%), motor vehicles for the transport of goods (1.9%), and motor cars (1.6%).

 Source: World Trade Organisation (WTO) ; Latest available data